+The student must upload a copy of the certificate to APPROVE by August 1st.
+The student should also keep a copy of the report if an experiential learning site requests a copy.
 The Clinical Coordinator will review the report and take appropriate action if needed to protect patients/clients from harm or abuse.
-This action includes refusing to place the student at a clinical facility.
+This action includes refusing to place the student at an experiential learning site.